 Oooh, my lucky day!
 I just won a $100 instant prize! #sweepstakes

 Hashtags didn't start with Twitter, but social media platforms have made them wildly popular.
-Hashes were used in programming languages and in IRC chat for decades before Twitter user FactoryJoe suggested bringing them to social media in 2007 with the tweet: "how do you feel about using # (pound) for groups.
-As in #barcamp [msg]?"
+Hashes were used in programming languages and in IRC chat for decades before Twitter user FactoryJoe suggested bringing them to social media in 2007 with the tweet:

 Why Do People Use Hashtags in Their Posts?

 With so many people posting on social media, it can be hard to find the posts you want to read and the people who discuss topics that interest you.
-There is so much information being posted at any one time that wading through it all is time-consuming and the chance of overlooking something interesting is high.
+There's so much information being posted at any one time that wading through it all is time-consuming and the chance of overlooking something interesting is high.

 Using Hashtags to Enter Twitter Contests